Profitable Investing – Owning Superior Stocks at the Right Time.

-1) Profitable Investing works best when the market has a high probability of going up
+1) Profitable Investing works best when market timing indicates that the market has a high probability of going up

 So how do you know when it’s best to buy vs just sit on your hands?

-Do you think you would have better results focusing stock purchases in the green boxes and taking profits in the red boxes?
+Do you think you would have better results just not doing anything in the circled areas?

 I used to create this chart by hand, now I just take a look at the market guide at the top of every page on this site.